 The Early Childhood morning program ends at 12:30 and our extended day ends at 3:30.
-The children will be dismissed in the play yard.
-If different pick-up or carpool arrangements are made, it is important that we be informed.
-Please inform the teacher directly.
-Please be on time for 12:30pm pick-up, as the teachers will soon focus on the full-day children as they ready for naptime.
+The children will be dismissed in the play yard-and must be signed-out.
+If different pick-up or carpool arrangements are made, inform the teacher directly.
+Please be on time for picking up your children.
+Please be on time for the pick-up, as the teachers are transitioning to the afternoon program at 12:45, or on closing down the school at 3:45, and would like to check in briefly with each parent about their child's day.